AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 ## Faillock

-After 3 attempts of sudo the accounts is locked.
-Check first the failed attempts with faillock and make sure it's actually you.
+After 3 attempts of sudo, the account is locked.
+Check first the failed attempts with `faillock` and make sure it's actually you.
 Then you can reset the account fails with:

 ```bash
 faillock --user <user> --reset